iamnoland/edgetx-lua-scripts-color/README.md

 **For best results:**

 - Set a **fixed low TX power** (10–25 mW) in the ELRS menu before you start walking.
-At full power RSSI saturates and everything reads "strong" — low power is what makes the Geiger effect useful.
+At full power RSSI saturates and everything reads "strong".
+Low power is what makes the Geiger effect useful.
 - Sweep the radio slowly and follow the signal peaks.
 - **Lower TX power further as you get close** to keep resolution in the last few meters.
-- The quad's battery must still be connected — this works off the live ELRS link, not a beacon.
+- The quad's battery must still be connected.
+This works off the live ELRS link, not a beacon.

 **Verified on:**